-After the door closed, Nell sighed and turned to her children.
+After the door closed, Rose sighed and turned to her children.

 "Well, I would say that was sufficiently awkward."
 She said with a sigh.
 "I'm going outside to help your father.
 Don't get into any trouble."

-"We won't, mum."
-Anthony responded as he and Alice started back up the stairs.
+"We won't."
+Andy responded as he and Audrey started back up the stairs.

 After a dinner of pizza, the twins once again retreated to their room to finish unpacking their things.

 "Which side of the closet do you want?"
-Alice asked.
+Audrey asked.

 "Eh."
-Anthony replied absentmindedly as he stared out the window, making it obvious that he wasn't paying attention.
+Andy replied absentmindedly as he stared out the window, making it obvious that he wasn't paying attention.

 "Then what did I just say?"